blinkhorn/sRT/README.md

 ## Technologies Used

-sRT uses an Angular front-end and Node.js backend along with Sequelize and a PostgreSQL database.
+sRT uses an Angular front-end and Node.js back-end along with Sequelize and a PostgreSQL database.

 ## Installation Instructions

-You will be able to run the the project in your browser soon — I will deploy this project in December 2019.
+You will be able to run the the project in your browser soon — I will deploy this project in December 2018.

 If you want to run the sRT locally, follow the following instructions:

 (Mac)
-1. Assuming you have SSH set up for Github, open a new terminal tab, and in that tab, run the following bash commands in after you change into the directory where you want to store this repository:
+1. Assuming you have SSH set up for Github, open a new terminal tab, and in that tab, run the following bash commands after you change into the directory where you want to store this repository:
   ```bash
   $ git clone git@github.com:blinkhorn/sRT.git
   $ cd sRT